afragen/git-updater-translations/README.md

 ) );
 ```

-GitHub Updater with merge the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.
+GitHub Updater merges the correlative plugin or theme data with the data retrieved from the `language-pack.json` to add data to the update transient.

 To utilize the Language Pack Creator, you will need to open `vendor/afragen/github-updater-language-pack-maker/index.php` in localhost.

-Download URI for zipfile inside a GitHub repo is `https://raw.github.com/owner/repo/branch/path_to_zipfile.zip`
+This will create the necessary zipfiles and `language-pack.json`.